westernflyer/flyer-map-react/README.md

 An MQTT broker is used to act as a liaison between the boat and any client browsers.
-The MQTT protocol takes minimal bandwidth, so it is excellent for acting over a satellite of cellular connection.
+The MQTT protocol takes minimal bandwidth, so it is excellent for acting over a satellite or cellular connection.

 1. To install an MQTT broker: